-Use page macros in Confluence to create and organize dynamic content and add labels to quickly organize it.
+Make use of macros in Confluence to expand the capabilities of your pages and then add labels to quickly organize your documentation.

 In Confluence, you can add macros to a page to add extra functionality or include dynamic content.
 Macros are amazing! 🤯

 Here are some macros which can help improve your documentation:

 - Attachments macro to list files attached to a page

 - Info Tip macro to visually distinguish text on the page that is meant to be a tip to users

 - Expand macro to hide content and then reveal it when user's tap/click to learn more